 This Committee's main responsibility is to assist the Directors in discharging their responsibility of ensuring quality, integrity and reliability of the Bank's enterprise-wide risk management and corporate accountability and associated risks in terms of management, assurance and reporting.
 The Committee also assists in fostering an effective risk management culture throughout the Bank as well as assisting the Board in fulfilling its oversight responsibility relating to compliance with legal and regulatory requirements and the Bank's policies.
-In the year 2022, the Members of this Committee were Ms. Eunice Mbogo (Chairperson), Mr. Abdelkabir Bennani, Ms. Susan Kasinga and Mr. Ghali Lahlou.
+In the year 2023, the Members of this Committee were Ms. Nita Shah (Chairperson), Ms. Eunice Mbogo (resigned 12 June 2023), Mr. Abdelkabir Bennani, Mr. Ghali Lahlou and Mr. Kennedy Wanderi.